 A walk around Sullivan’s Cove and the wharf is a great way to spend a pleasant evening in Hobart.
 This area extends into Salamanca so there are plenty of restaurants and bars to keep you occupied.
 Make sure to try some of Tasmania’s well-renowned whiskey, wine, and seafood if you can.

 Head down to the beautiful sandstone-clad Salamanca Place in the morning.
 Locals know that Salamanca is the place for brunch.
-The pick of the bunch would be the Machine Laundry Café or Smolt in Salamanca Square, or head up to nearby Battery Point to eat at Jackman and McRoss or Pollen Tea Room.
+The pick of the bunch would be the Machine Laundry Café, or head up to nearby Battery Point to eat at Jackman and McRoss or Pollen Tea Room.

 In the afternoon, pay Mt Wellington a visit for the (uncontested) best view of Hobart.
 It’s a comfortable 20min drive from the CBD and the road takes you to the summit.
 All along the mountain there are plenty of places to stop and admire including Secret Falls at the Foothills, having a bite to eat at the Fern Tree Tavern, or walking the Pipeline Track.
 A full list of walks around the mountain area can be found at Greater Hobart Trails.
 I would recommend a stop at the Organ Pipes walking track on the drive down.
 It only takes 20mins walking until you’re right up close and personal with the imposing rock spires.